June 24, 2025

 Logistics and Infrastructure: Moving Your Supply Chain

 The Baku International Sea Trade Port is a central asset, providing access to the Caspian Sea and connecting to international shipping routes.
-The country’s extensive rail and road networks also facilitate efficient overland transport to neighboring markets in Georgia, Turkey, Iran, and beyond.
+The country’s extensive rail and road networks facilitate efficient overland transport to neighboring markets in Georgia, Turkey, Iran, and beyond.

 To plan your logistics effectively, work with experienced local freight forwarders who understand the requirements for handling fragile, high-value solar components.
 They can navigate customs procedures, manage documentation, and ensure timely delivery to your factory floor.